elliotjharper/vscode__yaml-as-json-editor/README.md

 ## TODO list

+-   Error feedback when you open a YAML file that could not be translated to JSON.

+## DONE list

+-   Theme the inner editors with a similar color kind to the hosting vscode instances current theme.
 -   Error feedback when you currently have JSON that cannot be parsed and therefore is not currently going to be used.
--   Error feedback when you open a YAML file that could not be translated to JSON.
+-   Column resizing.

 ## Debugging the edtior